genestack/user-docs/docs/user-guide/doc-odm-user-guide/studybrowser.md

 * The facets beneath the search bar allow you to filter search results based on sample data (metadata) fields.

 ![10DataClass.png](doc-odm-user-guide/images/10DataClass.png)
 <figcaption>Filter data.
 Use the filters to narrow the search of studies.
-For example, select <strong>Data class</strong> and then tick the option <strong>Expression</strong> to find exclusively studies containing gene expression as experimental data (GCT format files)</figcaption>
+For example, select <strong>Data Class</strong> and then tick the option <strong>Expression</strong> to find exclusively studies containing gene expression as experimental data (GCT format files)</figcaption>

 ## Bookmark studies

 * You can save preferred studies for easy access.
 To the left of a study title is a three-dot link.
 Click this to open a menu that allows you to share the study (if you are the owner) and save it to bookmarks.

 ![11Bookmarks.png](doc-odm-user-guide/images/11Bookmarks.png)
 <figcaption>Bookmark studies.
 Save preferred studies to access them easily.
-To do so, click on the three-dot link next to the name of the study and click on <strong>Save to bookmark</strong></figcaption>
+To do so, click on the three-dot link next to the name of the study and click on <strong>Save to bookmarks</strong></figcaption>

 * Bookmarked studies are accessible by clicking on the Bookmarks icon.
-This section allows you to see your studies, those accessible to you (e.g., public studies), or those shared with your user account/group.
+This section displays your studies and those shared within the groups you belong to, providing access to all studies available to you.
+Note that studies are not shared with individual users but are instead shared within groups.

 ![12Bookmarked2.png](doc-odm-user-guide/images/12Bookmarked2.png)
 <figcaption>Bookmarked studies.
 Bookmarked studies are accessible by clicking on the button <strong>Saved</strong>.
 A new window will appear where you can access the saved studies or remove the bookmark if needed</figcaption>

 ## Configuring the filter panel

-Users with permission (Admins) can customize which metadata fields are available as search facets.
+Users with permission **Configure facets** can customize which metadata fields are available as search facets.

 To do this: